pixee/codemodder-docs/docs/languages/java/write_codemod.md

 Now, let's write our first codemod!

-The newer methods in `java.nio.file.Files` replaced the need for some of community-loved APIs in `org.apache.commons.io.FileUtils`.
+The newer methods in `java.nio.file.Files` removed the need for some community-provided APIs in `org.apache.commons.io.FileUtils`.
 So, let's write a codemod to move `org.apache.commons.io.FileUtils#readLines()` to `java.nio.file.Files.readAllLines()`.
 The diffs should look something like this:

 ```diff
 - import org.apache.commons.io.FileUtils; // remove the import if possible